hsyl20/haskus-website/pages/system/manual/booting/distributing.rst

    ./build.sh iso/Demo

-This is the best way we have found to test the Syslinux configuration in a virtual environment.
+This is a good way to test the Syslinux configuration in a virtual environment.